Principal Investigator

 Fathan graduated with a Bachelor of Science (Honours) degree from Monash University.
 During his undergraduate studies, he discovered his passion for ecology while investigating the impacts of artificial lights on firefly populations.
 He now aims to incorporate integrative taxonomy and systematics to understand resilient fireflies in urban forests.
 His curious nature often leads to different interests and hobbies – from music and art to sports and nature observation.
 Despite his wide-ranging interests, he remains consistent in his passion to understand nature.

-Connect with Fathan at LinkedIn: Fathan Anandadzikra Muharraran
+Connect with Fathan on LinkedIn: Fathan Anandadzikra Muharraran

 Tan Wei Jack